bzdiop/bzdiop.github.io/_pages/about.md

 <details>
   <summary><b>"Antipoverty Policies in a Second-Best Environment: Allocative Efficiency and Sorting Via Resale Markets"</b>
 </summary>
-  <p><b>Abstract</b>:  Rural antipoverty programs often focus on increasing agricultural productivity, for many farmers however, outmigration may be both more effective and preferred.
+  <p style="text-align:justify;"><b>Abstract</b>:  Rural antipoverty programs often focus on increasing agricultural productivity, for many farmers however, outmigration may be both more effective and preferred.
 I explore the impacts of those programs -- especially input subsidies programs (ISPs)  -- on internal migration and on the adoption of productive technologies.
 First, I use a panel of Zambian smallholders, many of whom received subsidized fertilizer vouchers (the ISP).
 With a difference-in-difference exploiting variations in its roll-out, I show that the ISP indeed increases rates of adoption, but also had the unintended effect of increasing by 15pp the share of households divesting from agriculture and migrating.
 Such a migration response relies on farmers monetizing the subsidy on resale markets.
 Second, I generalize these findings with a GE framework where farmers face upfront costs to both to migrating and adopting the technology and an externality on the latter.
 When resale markets exist, farmers can purchase more of the subsidized input to intensify their agricultural activity or they can resell their vouchers to generate liquidity and engage in off-farm activities or migrate.
 When farmers' types are costly to elicit, resale markets can improve the allocative efficiency of programs, turning any voucher or in-kind program into a cash-transfer to net re-sellers and a large in-kind transfer to net buyers thus relaxing credit constraints for all types of farmers who can specialize.
 Third, I estimate this model structurally and benchmark ISPs against other popular rural policies.
 I find that only ISPs foster these levels of specialization. <br>